apapiu/apapiu.github.io/aboutme.md

 title: Alexandru Papiu
 ---

 Hello and welcome to my blog!
-My name's Alex and I'm a Data Scientist at [Vendelux](https://https://vendelux.com//) where I work on
+My name's Alex and I'm a Data Scientist at [Vendelux](https://https://vendelux.com//) where I work somewhere at the intersection of ML and backend and AI engineering.

 Before this I was an [Insight Fellow](https://www.insightdatascience.com/), worked at Simulmedia, and Bloomfire, and did a PhD in math at Washington University in St. Louis.
 During my PhD I focused on problems in discrete geometry, combinatorics, and graph theory.